I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 Next up was NBA 2K18.
-This game although is quite graphically stunning, really didn’t tax the Red Devil Vega 64 too much.
+This game although is quite graphically stunning, it really didn’t tax the Red Devil Vega 64 too much.
 The minimums never dipped below 60 FPS and had an overall average minimum of 76 FPS with an average maximum of 183 FPS and an overall average of 101 FPS.

-Finally, I tested what is probably the most popular game currently, Fortnite.
+Finally, I tested what is probably the most popular game at the moment, Fortnite.
 This game is easily playable on the Vega 64 as well as pretty much any graphics card from the GTX 470 and up on the nVidia side and R7 360 on the AMD side.
 The minimums never dropped below 90 and achieved and average minimum of 100 FPS, an average maximum of 163 FPS, and an overall average of 130 FPS.

 |Game||Minimum FPS||Maximum FPS||Average FPS|